sp-watson/api-scripts/README.md

   If a file already exists for a givne offender, then that is moved to the archive sub-directory.
 * A file that contains a list of offenders that have been successfully migrated.
 This must exist, so before the first run must be created and be empty.
   This file should never be deleted, as it is the only way the system knows whether to try to migrate an offender.
+* A file that contains a list of offenders that have been successfully recalled.
+  As per the above "successfully migrated" file, his has to exist.

 ## Instructions
 In order to run the feature you will need to: